suvo-oko/linuxbootcamp/Week1/lab2.md

 ![az vm get-instance-view and az vm start](images/azvmgetinstance.png)

 To stop a VM, we run the `az vm stop` command.
 Please bear in mind that you will continue to be billed.

+## Deleting the resources

+When you're done with the labs, don't forget to delete the resource group.
+You don't want any extras charges to your subscription.
+To completely remove the resource group, we run `az group delete`.
+Use the `--no-wait` parameter if you want to continue working on the terminal, while the command runs in the background.
+You'll be asked if you really want to go on with the operation.
+OR you can simply add the `-y` flag.

+`az group delete -n cloudskillsrg --no-wait -y`